Weybourne, Surrey: Geography

-Politics

-Local
+Governance

 Weybourne has a village hall but no civil parish.
-Weybourne is represented, along with Badshot Lea, at Waverley Borough Council by two councillors: Andrew Laughton (Farnham Residents) and Richard Steijger (Liberal Democrat).
-Of the 81 single-member electoral divisions of Surrey County Council Weybourne is in Farnham North, represented by Catherine Powell (Farnham Residents).
+The area is represented, along with Badshot Lea, at Waverley Borough Council by two councillors: Andrew Laughton (Farnham Residents) and Richard Steijger (Liberal Democrats).
+Of the 81 single-member electoral divisions of Surrey County Council, Weybourne is in Farnham North, represented by Catherine Powell (Farnham Residents).

-National

-Weybourne is part of the Farnham and Bordon constituency.
+The village is part of the Farnham and Bordon parliamentary constituency.